There is a big difference between telling your side of the story and a Narcissistic Smear Campaign.

 Telling your side of the story simply states facts.
 There is no need to share jabs or insults and it looks like this:

-A narcissistic smear campaign looks like this:
+A Narcissistic Smear Campaign looks like this:

 “I stood up to this relative and there was a war of personal destruction waged on me as a result.
-However the goat metaphor was so funny that I could not help but write about it.
+However the goat metaphor was so funny that I could not help but write a song about it.
 I mean who calls somebody a goat?
 It made me laugh and laugh.”

 - Initiating contact with mutual friends to ask them to join their campaign against the victim.

 - Continuing to escalate the attack by widely posting insults and jabs in public online forums in an attempt to engage the victim.